 With consistently clean greens and well-manicured fairways, quality is a persuasive calling card of the time-tested track in Mentor's north end.

-and opened in 1929, Black Brook is one of this area's oldest and best public courses.
+Designed by Bertie Way and opened in 1929, Black Brook is one of this area's oldest and best public courses.
 It has loyal customers, a good pro shop, fine snack bar and the reputation of being a friendly golf venue.

 Tim Ausperk has been the head professional at Black Brook for 21 years.
 He's a solid businessman and highly-regarded instructor whose summer youth clinics and leagues have introduced uncounted thousands of young people to golf and golf etiquette.